 The Platinum Card from American Express: Best for maximizing rewards points with travel partners

 With The Platinum Card® from American Express, you’ll get the most value by redeeming your points for flights, hotels, cruises and other travel options through the American Express travel portal or its travel partners.
 Currently, the 80,000-point welcome (after you spend $8,000 on purchases in the first six months), worth $800, could be stretched to $1,680 if strategically redeemed with Amex travel partners.
 That’s because American Express Membership Rewards points are worth around 2.0 cents apiece toward high-value transfer partner travel, according to Bankrate valuations.

 The card also offers thousands of dollars in value in the form of travel and entertainment credits (for a $695 annual fee) and can help you relax at any of the 1,300+ Priority Pass lounges around the globe.

 How to make the most of a Priority Pass membership

 To get the most value out of your Priority Pass membership, you’ll want to use it as much as you can.
 That might mean showing up for your flight a little earlier or making a stop at a lounge after you land instead of heading straight to your destination.

 Another strategy to use your pass more often would be to plan your flights according to lounge access.
-If you are shopping for flights and can use different airports, choose the one with access to a lounge, especially if there’s a lounge you prefer.
-It can also be useful to pick an airport with several lounges if you are open to visiting more than one or if you want to make sure you won’t have to wait to get in.
+If you’re shopping for flights and can use different airports, choose the one with access to a lounge, especially if there’s a lounge you prefer.
+It can also be useful to pick an airport with several lounges if you are open to visiting more than one or want to make sure you won’t have to wait to get in.